XA1NE/MyBMS/README.md

 Project consists of the following parts:

-    - my-bms-controller: This is the IoT Device simulation part of the project built in Python.
+    - my-bms-controller: This is the IoT devices simulation part of the project built in Python.

     - my-bms: The web application that provides user interface built with React.